Get Admitted Today!Explore Rehabs Near You.

 Is My Friend an Alcoholic?

 There are many different signs for how to tell if your friend’s drinking has crossed into the realm of alcohol misuse.
-Having an occasional drink is not a problem, but if your friend is drinking heavily or seems to be unable to control how much they drink, these are symptoms of alcohol misuse or alcoholism.
+Having an occasional drink is not a problem, but if your friend is drinking heavily or seems to be unable to control how much they drink, these may be symptoms of alcohol misuse or alcohol addiction.
 If your friend becomes violent when drinking, drives while drunk, or drinks at inappropriate times, these behaviors may also indicate a problem.

-How to Talk to a Friend about Their Drinking
+How to Talk to a Friend About Their Drinking Habits

 • Use direct but empathic “I” statements.
 For example, you could say, “I understand that you are struggling, but I am concerned about you.”